Kolbuszowa: History

 After World War II, Kolbuszowa was rebuilt.
 New school districts were created, as well as a library and Museum of Culture.
 In 1964, a new rail link was established: Rzeszów – Głogów Małopolski – Kolbuszowa.
 In 1971, it was extended to Nowa Dęba and Tarnobrzeg.
 This connected Kolbuszowa to all the major cities in Poland including the capital, Warsaw.
 It was a culmination of decades of preparations which started when this part of Poland was under the control of the Austro-Hungarian Empire.

+In popular culture

+The 2023 Netflix series 1670 was filmed in the open-air Museum of Folk Culture in Kolbuszowa.